Honda Pioneer - Windshields & Doors: Noise, Dust & Install Tips

 Honda Pioneer FAQs

 Poly is light and affordable; glass stays clear and pairs with wipers.
-If you ride mud/rain or want a wiper, go glass.
+If you ride mud/rain or want a wiper, choose glass.
 For light trail and budget, poly shines.

 Yes.
 A rear panel breaks the cab vacuum that pulls dust forward.
-It’s one of the best bang-for-buck dust fixes.
+It is one of the best bang-for-buck dust fixes.

 If you ride rain/snow or use the Pioneer for work, a wiper kit on a glass windshield is worth it.

 Soft doors flex and tuck away; hard doors seal best and add security.
-Choose by weather and how often you need to open the cab.
+Choose by weather and how often you open the cab.

 Shop Honda Pioneer Windshields & Doors